Bodo1981/BaseKit/README.md

 > Favor composition over inheritance

 This library is for breaking your monster activity / fragment into small peaces.
-You can/shoul write one class for a specific task and hook it into a delegation manager in your activity / fragment.
+You can/should write one class for a every task and hook it into a delegation manager in your activity / fragment.

 ## Dependencies
 Newest Version (Jcenter):